A-New-BellHope/bellhopcuda/README.md

 Otherwise if you do not want `bellhopcuda`, set the environment variable `BHC_NO_CUDA` (to something like "1") or turn off the CMake option `BHC_ENABLE_CUDA`.
-- Build the project with CMake in the usual way.
+- Build the project with CMake in the usual way for your platform.
 If you are not familiar with CMake, there are numerous tutorials online; the process is not project-specific, besides the option mentioned above.

 ### How do I use `bellhopcxxlib` as a library in another project?